 The station has two waiting rooms, a larger waiting room, where the mural is the focal point and a smaller place off on the side that works well if you need work or want less traffic.

-This staffed station offers check bag service, (if applicable to your trip).
-Because this is a small station, the agents may not be available for ticket sales or other in station assistance right before a train comes or while the train is in the station because they are working on getting passengers on and off the train.
+This staffed station offers a check bag service (if applicable to your trip).
+Because this is a small station, the agents may not be available for ticket sales or other in-station assistance right before a train comes or while the train is in the station because they are working on getting passengers on and off the train.
 The station also has Amtrak Connecting Bus services.

-On your next visit to Wilson, say hello to Miss Rail Rose, a mosaic lady who greets and bidding farewell to all passengers.
-I am not for sure if she is waiting for a train, but when it does arrive, she is ready.
+On your next visit to Wilson, say hello to Miss Rail Rose, a mosaic lady who greets and bids farewell to all passengers.
+I am unsure if she is waiting for a train, but when it arrives, she is ready.

 While in Wilson, I forgot that most southern cities close on Sundays, so nothing was open around the station.

-The City of Wilson does offer free Wifi, but it is spotty in the stations.
-When you have free Wifi, you can’t complain.
-The station owned by the City of Wilson offers a parking lot for passengers.
+The City of Wilson offers free Wi-Fi but is spotty in the stations.
+When you have free Wi-Fi, you can’t complain.
+The station, owned by the City of Wilson, provides a parking lot for passengers.

 To Raleigh, NC

 The train came in on time at the Raleigh Union Station.
-After de-training I walked from the platform to the station through a tunnel.
+After de-training, I walked through a tunnel from the platform to the station.

-During the layover, I met with a Facebook friend and TWK follower, Gayle McCurry.
-Gayle was a wealth of knowledge of the Amtrak in NC and my guide to the city.
+Gayle was a wealth of knowledge of the Amtrak in N.C. and my guide to the city.

-After Gayle a quick look at the station, we walked to The Food Hall to get something to eat.
+We walked to the Food Hall to get something after Gayle and I quickly looked at the station.
 The Morgan Street Food Hall offers a variety of food and beverage vendors.
-After scouting around the Food Hall we, found the Cow Bar, a burger and fries joint.
-To wash it down, I walked over to the bar located near the center of the building for a brew.
+After scouting the Food Hall, we found the Cow Bar, a burger and fries joint.
+I walked to the bar near the center of the building for a brew to wash it down.

 The food was excellent and filling!
 The burger was enough, but the fries were too tempting, so I ordered those in addition to the burger.

-I took the Silver Star down to the Kissimmee Amtrak Stations; the other option being the Silver Meteor.
+I booked a roomette aboard the Silver Star down to the Kissimmee Amtrak Stations, the other option being the Silver Meteor.
 From Charleston, the Meteor is a more direct route.
-Both trains run from New York Penn to Miami, FL; the differences between the two train are:
+Both trains run from New York Penn to Miami, FL; the differences between the two trains are:

 - Different schedules

-The Auto Train will take you to Stanford, FL from Lorton, VA, and then you have a car to drive the rest of the way.
+The Auto Train will take you to Stanford, FL, from Lorton, VA, and you have a car to drive.

-My experience with the Silver Star was pleasant, I did miss the dining car, but I only had missed one meal on this train because of when I got on and off of the train,
+My experience with the Silver Star was pleasant, I did miss the dining car, but I only lost one meal on this train because of when I got on and off the train.

-The only regret I had for this part of the trip was I didn’t get in line at hot dog stand line early enough at the Orlando Station.
-We were at the station longer than I thought, so when I did get inline they started calling All Aboard, I missed out on that.
+The only regret I had for this part of the trip was I didn’t get in line at the hot dog stand line early enough at the Orlando Station.
+We were at the station longer than I thought, so when I did get in line, they started calling All Aboard; I missed out on that.

 From the Amtrak’s Kissimmee Station to the Disney Transportation and Ticket Center

-Getting from the Kissimmee Amtrak Station to Walt Disney World is relatively easy, especially with a basic knowledge of public transportation.
+Getting from the Kissimmee Amtrak Station to Walt Disney World is relatively easy, especially with basic public transportation knowledge.
 Look for a bus stop sign with the number you are looking for and your destination.
 Apps like Google Maps will tell you what bus or train you need to ride.
-Remember that buses go in two directions, so pay attention to the destination signs on the bus to ensure it’s going to the right location.
+Remember that buses go in two directions, so pay attention to the bus’s destination signs to ensure it’s going to the correct location.

 If you want to take the bus to Disney

-From the Kissimmee Station, the closest #56 Lynx Bus Stop is on West Neptune Rd; just a short walk from the Amtrak station (about .2 of a mile). #56 travels to Disney every 20 minutes and terminates at the Transportation and Ticket Center at Disney, so you will never miss your destination.
+#56 travels to Disney every 20 minutes and terminates at Disney’s Transportation and Ticket Center, so you will never miss your destination.

-Once on board, insert two dollars in the machine, and you are off!
+Once onboard, insert two dollars into the machine, and you are off!
 Remember to have the exact amount because drivers do not give change.
 Then sit back for the roughly hour-long ride to the park.

 From Disney’s Transportation and Ticket Center, you can find a ride to wherever you need to go on the Disney complex via bus or monorail.
-There is a security check before you get on the Monorail at the Ticket and Transportation Center.
-Disney Security checks all bags brought into the parks including luggage.
-It is easier than getting through them than the TSA.
+There is a security check before you get on the monorail at the Ticket and Transportation Center.
+Disney Security checks all bags brought into the parks, including luggage.
+It is easier to get through them than the TSA.

-There is public transportation from Orlando, but then there are transfers while Kissimmee was one bus.
+There is public transportation from Orlando, but there are transfers, while Kissimmee was one bus.